linagora/tmail-flutter/README.md

 <details>
   <summary>Read more...</summary>
-First, we plan to write a simple, multi-plateform JMAP email client.
+First, we plan to write a simple, multi-platform JMAP email client.
 This includes reading your mails and mailboxes, managing them, sending emails, searching your emails.
 This will likely keep us busy by the end of 2021.

 Then, we have plan for multiple features including: